graijo/java-tutorial-for-beginners/README.md

 * We're introduced to the ```boolean``` primitive type
 * Understood where logical operators are used in Java programs
 * Explored the truth-tables of commonly used logical operators
+* > xor will be false if both operands to be same
+  > xor will be true if both operands are not same as each other.

 ### Step 09: Short-Circuit Evaluation (With Puzzles)